UHF in the News

-- In the article Inside Hospital, Families Find Refuge with Recliners, Tissues and Cake, USA Today and Kaiser Health News notes that United Hospital Fund provided funding for Montefiore Medical Center’s caregiver support center (January 11, 2017).
+- In the article Inside Hospital, Families Find Refuge with Recliners, Tissues and Cake, USA Today and Kaiser Health News note that United Hospital Fund provided funding for Montefiore Medical Center’s caregiver support center (January 11, 2017).

-- Reuters quoted Carol Levine, director of UHF’s Families and Health Care Project, on the attention and resources needed to care for disabled children in U.S. Families Provide Billions In Unpaid Care To Kids With Special Needs, which was picked up by a number of news outlets (December 28, 2016).
+- Reuters quotes Carol Levine, director of UHF’s Families and Health Care Project, on the attention and resources needed to care for disabled children in U.S. Families Provide Billions In Unpaid Care To Kids With Special Needs, which was picked up by a number of news outlets (December 28, 2016).

-- In the article How One Real Estate Exec Rallied an Industry to Promote Organ Donations, Crain’s New York Business profiled Scott Salmirs, president and chief executive of ABM Industries, for his efforts to promote organ donation as a founder of Donate Eight, and noted that UHF honored him with its Distinguished Community Service Award in September (December 12, 2016).
+- In the article How One Real Estate Exec Rallied an Industry to Promote Organ Donations, Crain’s New York Business profiles Scott Salmirs, president and chief executive of ABM Industries, for his efforts to promote organ donation as a founder of Donate Eight, and noted that UHF honored him with its Distinguished Community Service Award in September (December 12, 2016).

 - In her weekly syndicated column Aging Matters, Carol Marak writes in “How Caregiving May Affect You” about a joint AARP/YHF report on supports for spousal caregivers (October 21, 2016).